D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v2.7
+- Monastery Swordsman: Sever now adds 9d6 slashing damage if the target survives the attack.
+It no longer has a save penalty for the vorpal effect.
+It will now always play a visual effect on hit.
+Sever is now gained at levels 13 and 17.
+- Updated functions.
+- Various installer improvements, mostly copied over from the Workshop Kitpack.

 v2.6
 - Monastery Swordsman compatibility fix:
 	- Fixed an APR issue if using subtledoctor's APR tweak (all classes get bonus APR from Specialization).